braintree/braintree_ios/README.md

 Braintree-iOS is a CocoaPod that provides easy and flexible Braintree payments in your iOS app.

-### Beta Release!
+### Release Candidate!

-This is the v3 **Beta** of the Braintree iOS SDK.
+This is the v3 **Release Candidate** of the Braintree iOS SDK.
 Documentation and code are not final, and some bugs and issues remain.
 Public headers may change before 3.0.

 Please watch the [CHANGELOG.md](CHANGELOG.md) for changes, stay up to date with the latest pre-release, and don't hestitate to [contact us](#feedback) with any questions or feedback.